-Bed and Breakfast: If you are looking for an authentic Irish experience, you should stay in a Bed & Breakfast.
-Chat with your hosts about attractions, enjoy a delicious breakfast, and immerse yourself in the Irish culture.
+Bed and Breakfast: If you are looking for an authentic Irish experience you should stay in a B&B. Chat with your hosts about attractions, enjoy a delicious breakfast, and immerse yourself in the Irish culture.
 Bed and Breakfasts can be booked online through B&B Ireland.

-The Kells Bay House and Gardens encompasses a unique Hotel with a waterfall, rope-bridge, and 17 hectares of sub-tropical plants and trails.
+The Kells Bay House and Gardens encompass a unique Hotel with a waterfall, rope-bridge, and 17 hectares of sub-tropical plants and trails.
 A ticket to walk the gardens is €8.00 euro per person or you can visit one of the waterfalls for free at the front!
-A room will cost €88 to €125 euros, and they have a lovely Thai restaurant in the building.
+A room will cost €88 to €125 euros and they have a lovely Thai restaurant in the building.

 A lovely island accessible by ferry or by a single road.
 Go exploring at Valentia lighthouse, shop at the Valentia Candle Shop, and grab a treat at the local ice cream shop.
 If you have time make sure to enjoy the views of the Bray Head Walk; a 7 km loop (2-3 hours) along the west coast of the island.

 Walking trails in the dunes above will lead you down to this striking beach.
-You can also access the beach from the Derrynane House where you can enjoy refreshments and cake.
-Lifegaurded in the summer months, this is the perfect place to stop and cool off!
-Make sure to walk the abbey ruins and cemetery while in this area!
+You can also access the beach from the Derrynane House (if you stop here.. have some cake!)
+Life guarded in the summer months; this is the perfect place to stop and cool off!
+Make sure to walk the abbey ruins and cemetery while in this area.

-A beautiful viewpoint and a great place to stop and stretch your legs.
-Enjoy the view, the local sales booths, and if you’re lucky some wildlife.
+The Ladies View is a beautiful viewpoint and a great place to stop and stretch your legs.
+Enjoy the view, the local sales booths and if you’re lucky some wildlife.

-Torc Waterfall was one of my favorite stops while driving the Ring of Kerry.
-A 5 minute walk through the scenic woodland off the N71 takes you to this 80 foot waterfall.
-For a good view point of the lakes climb the steps to the left of the waterfall.
-To avoid the crowds in the summer months go earlier in the day.
+Torc Waterfall was one of my favorite stops on the Ring of Kerry!
+A 5 minute walk through the scenic woodland takes you to this phenomenal 80 foot waterfall.
+For a good view point of the lakes make sure to climb the steps to the left of the waterfall; and go early in the summer months to avoid the crowds.

 Muckross Abbey is an Old Irish Monastery and an active Irish Graveyard.
-Dating back to the beginning of Christianity in Ireland, Muckross Abbey is free and a visit is definitely recommended!
-The Muckross House and Traditional Farm are nearby and allow you to take a trip back in time.
+Dating back to the beginning of Christianity in Ireland; Muckross Abbey is free and definitely worth a visit!
 Explore the gardens, the pottery studio, and the operational farm then head down to Muckross Lake.
-Entry is €9 euros each for the house and farm or €15 euros for both.
+Entry is €9 euros per person for the house and farm or €15 euros for both.

-The Blue Pool Art Studio is home to Mary Nesson Ceramics selling lovely pottery and ceramics.
-With a focus on bird feeders and angels; these pieces of art make perfect gifts or souvenirs.
+The Blue Pool Art Studio is home to Mary Nesson Ceramics selling hand crafted pottery and ceramics.
+With a focus on bird feeders and angels; these intricate pieces of art make perfect gifts or souvenirs.

 Ross Castle is located just outside the town of Killarney on the banks of Lough Leane.
 The Castle has recently been restored and is open to visitors from April to October; but you can walk the grounds for free anytime of year.
 Boats trips are available from here to Inisfallen Island and around The Lakes of Killarney.